amaximov/Shapes-API/documentation/data-model.md

 ### Source Data
-The `source` schema describes the source (e.g. a chart, playlist, article, etc.) from which songs were added to the database.
+The `source` model describes the source (e.g. a chart, playlist, article, etc.) from which songs were added to the database.

 source ||
 --- | --- |